Jean-Luc Godard, Anna Karina, and the romance of crime in Band of Outsiders

-A champion of America’s great writers and timeless works, Library of America guides readers in finding and exploring the exceptional writing that best reflects the nation’s history and culture.
+A champion of America’s great writers and timeless works, Library of America guides readers in finding and exploring the exceptional writing that reflects the nation’s history and culture.

 From poetry, novels, and memoirs to journalism, crime writing, and science fiction, the more than 300 volumes published by Library of America are widely recognized as America’s literary canon.